-For example, the following example defines the package name as examples.webservices.simple.simpleservice.
+For example, the following example defines the package name as

-5.5.2 Embedding Binding Declarations
+Embedding Binding Declarations

 You can embed binding declarations in a WSDL file using one of the following methods:

 - Embed a JAX-WS or JAXB binding declaration in the WSDL file using the jaxws:bindings element as a WSDL extension.
 See Embedding JAX-WS or JAXB Binding Declarations in the WSDL File. - Embed a JAXB binding declaration in the XML Schema as part of an <appinfo> element.
 See Embedding JAXB Binding Declarations in the XML Schema.